marthaberner/simple-ui-router-tutorial/README.md

 Here is a [blog post](http://www.jonahnisenson.com/angular-js-ui-router-redirect-after-login-to-requested-url/) you can checkout for help.
 Try and modify the version in the blog and implement something simpler here.
-* Be able to spin up a basic modal using [angular-modal-service](http://www.dwmkerr.com/the-only-angularjs-modal-service-youll-ever-need/) and bootstrap
+* Be able to spin up a basic modal using (unrelated but fun!) [angular-modal-service](http://www.dwmkerr.com/the-only-angularjs-modal-service-youll-ever-need/) and bootstrap

+#### What is UI-Router?

+UI-Router is a routing framework for AngularJS.
+It provides a different approach than `ngRoute` in that it changes your application views based on the `state` of the application and not just the route URL.
+The Angular ngRoute module is organized around __URL routes__, while UI-Router is organized around __state__, which may optionally have routes, as well as other behavior, attached.
+Ok, but who cares, right?

+Well, as an application gets more complex, you might want to nest some of your views, and it turns out UI-Router does this in a much simpler and more powerful way than ngRoute.
+UI-Router has become the sort of "go to" router for Angular devs.

+But don't take my word for it, try it out for yourself!

 ## Create a module and add ui-router as a dependency